hilios/moulin_rouge/README.md

   can :read, Dashboard

   role :manager do
-    can :manage, Sales
-    can :manage, Proposals
+    can :manage, Proposal
   end

   role :salesman do
-    can :manage, Sales,     :user_id => user.id
     can :manage, Proposal, :user_id => user.id
   end
 end
 ```